 The gist validator checks the commit history of your Gist before allowing submission.
 If you create a Gist and then return to edit it, GitHub creates a second commit, and your Gist will be permanently rejected:

-Gist must not have multiple commits - please create a new Gist for each submission
+Gist must not have multiple commits - please create a new Gist for each submissionand do not update the Gist after submission.

 If you notice a mistake in your artifact after creating the Gist, create a brand-new Gist with the corrected content and use the new Gist ID when submitting.